 Your privacy is very important to us.
 For more information please review our Disclosures and Policies.

-You can browse the listings under the Current Auctions tab.
-To access lot and property details you will need to create a Clearinghouse Account.
+To access asset and property details you will need to create a Clearinghouse Account.
 Once your application is approved you will be granted access to the details of each lot.

 For security reasons, no unencrypted passwords are stored in the system.
 If you forgot your password you must reset it by going to the portal login and clicking the Forgot Password link.
 Simply enter your account email and you will receive your new password.